elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The GC root in JavaScript is the starting point for the garbage collector's traversal of objects in memory, typically including global variables.<br /><br />
+  <div><strong>Interview Response:</strong> The GC root in JavaScript is the starting point for the garbage collector's traversal of objects in memory, typically including global variables.
   </div>
   </div>
 </details>